khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 If a component is not part of a variant container, numerically prefixing the breakpoint and size abbreviations correctly orders them in the asset library in a way that helps a user understand hierarchy (see [examples](#examples) below).

-We aim to keep the hierarchy [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), and focus on structure specific to component context.
-If we didn’t put variants within a frame, we’d prevent the naming from being verbose, but it’d be at the cost of not having a specific frame to link to as a design spec.

 ### Examples

 #### Icons